Bob Clampett: Career

-Looney Tunes
+Looney Tunes (1931–1946)

-Clampett was, in his words, so "enchanted" by the new medium of sound cartoons that he tried to join Disney as an Animator.
-While Disney wanted to hire Clampett, they ultimately turned him down, as the studio had enough Animators at that time.
-Clampett instead joined Harman-Ising Studios in 1931 for ten dollars a week.
+Clampett was, in his words, so "enchanted" by the new medium of sound cartoons that he tried to join Disney as an animator.
+While Disney wanted to hire Clampett, they ultimately turned him down due to them having had enough animators at that time, so Clampett instead joined Harman-Ising Studios in 1931 for ten dollars a week.
 Leon Schlesinger viewed one of Clampett's 16mm films and was impressed, offering him an assistant position at the studio.
 His first job was animating secondary characters in the first Merrie Melodie, Lady, Play Your Mandolin!
 (1931).
 The same year, Clampett began attending story meetings after submitting an idea eventually used for Smile, Darn Ya, Smile!.
-The two series were produced at Harman-Ising until mid-1933 when they split into Leon Schlesinger Productions.
+The two series were produced at Harman-Ising until mid-1933 when Harman and Ising left Schlesinger, who went on to found Leon Schlesinger Productions.
+Clampett left Harman and Ising and joined the new studio.
 In his first years at the studio, Clampett mostly worked for Friz Freleng, under whose guidance Clampett grew into an able animator.
-When he joined Harman-Ising, Bob Clampett was only 17 years old.
+By the time he joined Harman-Ising, Clampett was only 17 years old.

 By 1934, Schlesinger was in a bit of a crisis trying to find a well-known cartoon character.
 He noted that the Our Gang series consisted of nothing but "little kids doing things together," and a studio-wide drive to get ideas for an animal version of Our Gang commenced.
 Clampett submitted a drawing of a pig (Porky) and a black cat (Beans), and, in an imitation of the lettering on a can of Campbell's Pork and Beans, wrote "Clampett's Porky and Beans."
 Porky debuted in the Friz Freleng-directed I Haven't Got a Hat in 1935.
 Around the same time, Schlesinger announced a studio-wide contest, with a money prize to whichever member of the staff turned in the best original story.
 Clampett's story won first prize and was made into My Green Fedora, also directed by Freleng.